idaholab/moose/modules/doc/content/application_development/profiling.md

 The Instruments application will open in a new window with the profile.
-The performance profile can be converted to [pprof](https://github.com/google/pprof) using [InstrumentsToPprof](https://github.com/google/instrumentsToPprof).
-To do this, open the trace in Instruments and select the processes you want to be converted, then copy the data using _Deep Copy_ in the _Edit_ menu.
+The performance profile can be converted to [pprof](https://github.com/google/pprof) using [instrumentsToPprof](https://github.com/google/instrumentsToPprof).
+To do this, open the trace in Instruments and select the processes you want to be converted, then copy the data using *Deep Copy* in the *Edit* menu.
 The copied data can be piped to `instrumentsToPprof` as

 ```
 pbpaste | instrumentsToPprof
 ```

 which will produce a `profile.pb.gz` which can be analyzed using `pprof` following the same instructions as above.

 ### MacOS (Mojave / Catalina):